-The Annual General Meeting ("AGM") will be held at 2 Jubilee Way, Elland, West Yorkshire HX5 9DY, on 22 June 2022 at 11.30 am.
-On 21 February 2022 the UK government announced the end of restrictions in response to Covid-19.
+The Annual General Meeting ("AGM") will be held at 2 Jubilee Way, Elland, West Yorkshire HX5 9DY, on 29 June 2023 at 11.30 am.
 The Company confirms that shareholders are able to attend in person should they wish to do so.
 However, we strongly encourage shareholders to vote on all resolutions by completing the enclosed form of proxy for use at that Meeting, which you are requested to return in accordance with the instructions on the form.

 J.G.
-Murray Chairman 17 May 2022
+Murray Chairman 19 May 2023